periode/thesis/notes.md

 - - productive software
 - - - need to identify the place of uselessness in productivity
 - - but also the fact that the domain of application of software can always expand can always expand (from a computational perspective)
-- - there is also the idea that, even when the code might not work properly, or might barely work (in a functional perspective), it might *still* work in a literary perspective, the same way that flaubert works, or that beckett works, i.e. **does what is intended of it to do** (how do we know that? we need critical tools to assess the "aestheticity")
+- - there is also the idea that, even when the code might not work properly, or might barely work (in a functional perspective), it might *still* work in a literary perspective, the same way that flaubert works, or that beckett works, i.e. **does what is intended of it to do** (how do we know that? we need critical tools to assess the "aestheticity"). but that's really just a subsection of the whole thesis

 - expressing vs. explaining (Kurosawa)